+This situation resembles similar results in low regularity Lorentzian geometry; see for example~\cite{chrusciel+grant, grant+kunziger}.
 Before coming back to this subtle point (see Section~\ref{secglobhyp}), we prove that the sets~$I^\vee(x)$ induce a transitive causal relation on space-time: \begin{Thm} The partial relation defined by the sets~$I^\vee(x)$ is {\bf{transitive}}, meaning that

 \end{Thm} \Proof Let~$(K_n)_{n \in \N}$ be an exhaustion by compact sets.
 Then, by our definition~\eqref{defIJ} and using that the sets~$I_n^\vee$ are increasing in view of~\eqref{increase}, there is~$N$ such that